YuChou20/Automated-Codebook-Learning-with-Error-Correcting-Output-Code-Technique/README.md

 | `-folder_name` | `cifar10-simclr-code100`   | The storage location for the model weights thereafter.  |
 | `--epochs` | `2000`   | The number of total epochs to run for model training. |
 | `-learned_codebook` | `(CE+HL+RSL)cifar10_100bits_codebooks.npy`   | Learned codebook generated from ACL-CFPC model. |
+> [!WARNING]
+> The length of the codewords in learned codebook must match to the arch of the ACL-TFC model.

 ## Config file